MUSHROOM SAUSAGE STRATA

 INGREDIENTS:

-• 4 sausage links, vegan
+• 4 vegan sausage links (Italian)

 • 1 medium onion, diced

-• 3 C baby spinach
+• 3 cups baby spinach

-• 1 ¼ C vegan liquid egg (I use Just Egg)
+• 1 ¼ cups vegan liquid egg (like Just Egg)

-• 1 tsp Dijon mustard
+• 1 teaspoon Dijon mustard

-• 1 tsp garlic powder
+• 1 teaspoon garlic powder

-• 5-10 sprigs of fresh thyme
+• 5-10 sprigs fresh thyme

 DIRECTIONS:

-16. After you bring the strata out of the refrigerator, place it on the middle rack of your pre-heated oven (set to 350° F) and let it bake uncovered for 30-35 minutes or until the cheese has melted, it’s bubbling, and bread has gotten a bit toasty.
+12. Bake: Place the strata on the middle rack of your preheated oven and bake for 30-35 minutes, or until the cheese is melted, bubbling, and the top is slightly toasted.

 Storage and Use